 Longleat is home to the 7th Marquess of Bath whose 16th-century stately home is open to the public – and a majestic sight it is when you drive along the winding road into the estate.
 It’s a grand building and one that stands out like a beacon amongst all its surroundings.
 And, as much as I wanted to go on the house tour and learn more about its history – we were never going to stand a chance with three toddlers desperate to explore.

 The day we chose to go was awful weather-wise.
 There’s a running joke amongst our friends who claim that my husband and I are magnets for the rain.
-After meeting in the large on site Costa mid-morning, I couldn’t agree more.
+Could we do Longleat in the rain?
+Well, we did.
+After meeting in the large on-site Costa coffee mid-morning, I couldn’t agree more.
 It was pouring down.
-But, after frantically checking our BBC weather app, which promised us the afternoon would brighten up, there was nothing for it but to get back in our cars and experience the world’s first drive-through safari outside of Africa.
+But, after frantically checking our BBC weather app, which promised us the afternoon would brighten up, there was nothing for it but to get back in our cars and experience the world’s first drive-through safari outside of Africa – the Longleat safari drive through.

 Longleat Safari is home to over 500 animals from flamingos and lemurs to bigger mammals such as rhinos and giraffes.
 As you approach each enclosure, there are signs warning you of the dangers – you can even avoid the infamous monkeys by driving around their compound.
 But where’s the fun it that?